Indyandie/learning-rust/easiest-rust/docs/06-collection_types.md

 Get a portion of an array by slicing it.
 Use a `&` because the compiler doesn't know the size.
 Use `..` to show the range. `&some_array[3..7]`

 - Index number start at `0`, not `1`
-- Index ranges are exclusive (do not include the last entry number)
+- Index ranges are exclusive (does not include the last entry number)

 ```rust
 let ten = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];